destroyboy/3dtest/README.md

 No Z buffer!
 Due to limited time, I didn't implement a z-buffer even though it was asked for.
 To be honest I didn't see it was so important for such a simple renderer.
 Maybe that's an automatic fail, but the article talked a lot about vectorization and I spent a long time investigating that.
 If I had a z-buffer maybe I could have done perspective, but I didn't do perspective anyway.
 So...
 I just sort the triangles in z-order and draw back to front.
 So I never have to read from any buffers only write.
 This should increase the speed tremendously.

 Binning.
 There are 64 bins.
 However when I added binning it made no difference to the speed.
-It may make a difference once the inner stuff is optimized.

 If you turn on the cube test you can see there is a gap between the triangles.
 If the larabee article is correct then this is fixable.
 I think normally you sort the edges and order them in a certain way to make sure there are no gaps/overdraws but again this didn't seem to be mega important for this exercise.
 The test is there to show the problem.